fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 ### Events and Inversion of Control

-All Infusion components also support highly flexible event-driven programming.
+All Infusion components support highly flexible event-driven programming.
 All components have basic [lifecycle events](/infusion/development/ComponentLifecycle.md) such as creation and destruction, and others may be [declared](/infusion/development/InfusionEventSystem.md#declaring-an-event-on-a-component), [fired](/infusion/development/InfusionEventSystem.md#using-events-and-listeners-procedurally) and [listened](/infusion/development/InfusionEventSystem.md#registering-a-listener-to-an-event) for by the originating component or another component.

 Infusion also makes extensive use of the programming concept of [Inversion of Control](/infusion/development/FrameworkConcepts.md#ioc) (IoC), a technique for organizing component dependencies and references in a distributed, flexible manner.
 IoC is used in many ways throughout Infusion, but an important initial concept to grasp is the use of [IoC References](/infusion/development/IoCReferences.md) when configuring components, and the concept of `{that}`.